OsarodionOdion/PredictWInRate_LaLiga/README.md

 How to run

-This project has been written in R. The csv files used in this project have been provided in the "Data" folder.
+This project has been written in R, and should be run in R studio.
+A knitted html file has been provided, and can be viewed in a browser.
+The csv files used in this project have been provided in the "Data" folder.
 They can also be downloaded from footy stats (https://footystats.org/download-stats-csv)

 Credits